 In general, officers may use reasonable force to lawfully seize evidence and to prevent the destruction of evidence.
-However, officers are discouraged from using force solely to prevent a person from swallowing evidence or contraband.
-In the instance when force is used, officers should not intentionally use any technique that restricts blood flow to the head, restricts respiration or which creates a reasonable likelihood that blood flow to the head or respiration would be restricted.
-Officers are encouraged to use techniques and methods taught by the Blaine Police Department for this specific purpose.
+However, officers are discouraged from using force solely to prevent a person from swallowing evidence or contraband..

 300.3.4 ALTERNATIVE TACTICS - DE-ESCALATION